String topology on the space of paths with endpoints in a submanifold: Invariance of the module structure

 where we used the assumption that $j_!
 A$ lies in the center of the Pontryagin ring in the second equality.
 A straight-forward computation yields that the right hand sides in equations \eqref{eq_comp_1} and \eqref{eq_comp_3} differ by the sign $(-1)^{(|A| + n)(|X| + k)}$.
 This completes the proof. \end{proof}

 \begin{remark} Let $M$ and $N$ be closed oriented manifolds and $f\colon N\to M$ a null-homotopic map. \begin{enumerate} \item Note that one might have expected the sign in the statement of Theorem \ref{theorem_algebra_over_cs} to be $(-1)^{|A||X|}$.
 However, if we regrade the homology of $\Lambda M$ by $-n$ and the homology of $P^f$ by $-k$ then we indeed get this "expected" sign.
 When considering the Chas-Sullivan product it is quite common to regrade the homology of the free loop space in exactly this way. \item We note that the condition in the above theorem on the image of the Gysin map $j_!$ is clearly satisfied if the Pontryagin ring itself is graded commutative.
 It is well-known that this is the case for compact Lie groups and odd-dimensional spheres.
 Below we shall see that the condition is also satisfied for even-dimensional spheres.
-Moreover, it is clear that this condition is always satisfied if we take $\mathbb{Z}_2$-coefficients.
-In fact, we are not aware of any example where this condition on the Gysin map is not satisfied. \item In the next section we shall see that the conclusion of the above theorem is false, if the map $f\colon N\to M$ is not null-homotopic.
-We shall consider the situation where $M = SU(n)$, $n\geq 3$ and $N = SU(2)$ with the map $f\colon SU(2)\to SU(n)$ being the inclusion of $SU(2)$ as a subgroup. \end{enumerate} \end{remark}
+In fact, we are not aware of any example where this condition on the Gysin map is not satisfied. \end{enumerate} \end{remark}